bakedziti420/js-oop-flower-power/readme.md

 ### Quick Challenge - Wilt & water
 <!-- 12:05 10 minutes-->
-- Create a wilt() method that decrements each flower by one petal. :(
+- Create a wilt() method in the prototype that decrements each flower by one petal. :(
-- Create a water() method that increments each flower by one petal. :)
+- Create a water() method in the prototype that increments each flower by one petal. :)

 ## Customization
 <!-- 12:15 10 minutes-->